mudrohvar/vennela.github.io/README.md

 3. **Use action verbs**: Started, Led, Improved, Launched, etc.
 4. **Add numbers**: Include metrics when possible (e.g., "Increased revenue by 25%")
 5. **Article excerpts**: Keep them to 1-2 sentences that entice readers
+6. **Skill percentages**: Be honest about your skill levels - adjust percentages in about.html
+7. **Images**: For best results, use high-quality images (recommended: 800x600px for articles, square for profile)
+8. **Company logos**: You can replace text placeholders with actual logo images for a more professional look

 ## Troubleshooting